MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/README.md

 ## :cl: Exercise 3.3 Commands through input

 In this exercise we will be sending commands to the simulation through the use of real-time inputs.
-For further explanation, observe the [example](/Week%203/Examples/Input.md) provided in the examples folder.
+For further explanation, consult the [example](/Week%203/Examples/Input.md) provided in the examples folder.
 This exercise will consist of two parts.

 ### Part One: